status-im/nimbus-eth2/docs/the_nimbus_book/src/beacon_node.md

      --rpc                     Enable the JSON-RPC server.
      --rpc-port                HTTP port for the JSON-RPC service.
      --rpc-address             Listening address of the RPC server.
+     --push-mode               Enable the push model (the beacon node tells the validator client what to do and when) - on by default.
+     --rpc-push-port           HTTP port of the client to connect to for RPC - used for remote signing in a push model (the beacon node tells the validator client what to do and when).
+     --rpc-push-address        Address of the validator client to connect to for RPC - used for remote signing in a push model (the beacon node tells the validator client what to do and when).

      --dump                    Write SSZ dumps of blocks, attestations and states to data dir.

 Available sub-commands: